-Standing on an observation platform 15,000 feet above sea level, amidst the glaciers of Jade Dragon Snow Mountain in Yunnan province, I am barely surviving Shangri La.
-Known to the local Naxi people as Satseto, the mountain rises to over 18,000 feet and has only been summited once.
-That’s okay.
-I am in no shape to climb anything today and instead ride the gondola up.
+Standing on an observation platform 15,000 feet above sea level, set amidst the glaciers of Jade Dragon Snow Mountain in Yunnan province, I realize that I am barely surviving Shangri-La.
+Known to the local Naxi people as Satseto, this mountain rises to over 18,000 feet and has only been summited once.
+That’s fine with me.
+I am in no shape to climb anything today and have chosen instead ride the gondola.
 Just two days ago I was in Beijing, at sea level, and I am adjusting poorly to exertion at altitude.
 In fact, it is taking a very specific act of concentration not to lavishly soil myself with every step.

 Five hours drive north of Lijiang, we arrive in Napa.
 I am disappointed to learn that there will be no wine tastings and that this Napa refers, depending on the season, either to a beautiful lake adorned with migrating cranes or a large muddy flood plain covered in yak shit.
 It is the dry season and the lake has disappeared.
 Instead of cranes, yak-cattle hybrids shift lazily across the damp pasture.

 I’m sleeping in the guesthouse of one of the villagers.
 Napa is a one-street village of about fifteen or so houses on the shore of the lake.
 The town is a peaceful place to spend a few days and a much needed respite from the tourist hordes of Lijiang.
 Children play in the fields.
 Karmically-minded villagers have installed a water-powered prayer wheel on the muddy creek — part irrigation system, part landfill — that flows through town.
 Industrial-sized Tibetan mastiffs wait patiently chained to gates, choosing to ignore the smaller dogs circling them like gnats buzzing around a bull’s ass.
 The residents gather at sunset by the lakeside to gossip and argue.